 Tip 1: Safety Information Regarding Propane Tanks

 Turn off the propane tank whenever it is not in use.
-Any flammable items must be kept away from your propane tank and to appliances hooked to the propane tank as well.
+Any flammable items must be kept away from your propane tank and from appliances hooked to the propane tank as well.
 Acquire a gas detector that you can use to detect carbon monoxide and propane leakages.
 Inspect your propane tank once a month for safety and maintenance.

-If you detect a foul odor coming from the propane tank area turn off the propane tank valve immediately and avoid lighting a match and even turning off a light switch.
+If you detect a foul odor coming from the propane tank area, turn off the propane tank valve immediately and avoid lighting a match and even turning off a light switch.
 Open all your doors and windows.
 If the foul odor starts to worsen, cover your propane tank with a wet cloth and contact your local fire department immediately.
 Stay outside your house while waiting for help.

 Tip 2: Proper Use of Propane Tanks

 Every time you use a new propane tank, check for leaks immediately.
 You can do this by using a simple solution of soap or detergent mixed in water.
 Dip a washcloth on the soap or detergent solution and wipe the rubber tubing with the washcloth.
 If you see bubbles forming on the rubber tubing, then your rubber tubing is leaking.
-Never attempt to patch a leaking rubber tubing.
-Instead, purchase a replacement.
+Never attempt to patch a leaking rubber tube; instead, purchase a replacement.
 Always place your propane tank in an area where there is good ventilation.
 Always turn off your propane tank after you are done using it.

 Tip 3: Safe Ways to Store Propane Tanks